ericcornelissen/shescape/CONTRIBUTING.md

 Compatibility tests for _Shescape_ aim to test that the library as backwards compatible with older versions of Node.js.
 All compatibility test suites go into the `test/compat` folder.

-You can run compatibility tests using the command `npm run test:compatibility`.
+You can use the command `npm run test:compat-suite` to run the compatibility test suite.
+However, that does not fully cover compatibility testing as it will only run the suite on the Node.js version you're currently using.
+If you have [Docker] installed (and running) you can use the command `npm run test:compat` to run the compatibility test suite on all applicable Node.js versions.

 The compatibility test suite is a smoke test suite that should be run using a specific Node.js versions to verify compatibility with that Node.js version.